 The Hebrew word for a prophet, ‘Navi’ and its Arabic counterpart, ‘Nabiy’ along with the association of scripture with prophet in the Quran confirm the role of prophet.
 Since we have the scriptural definition of prophet and messenger, we should ignore any scholarly or dictionary definition of prophets and messengers as well as the difference between them.
 Thus, the Quran has the explicit references to confirm the names and number of prophets sent to humanity.
 Although prophets were role models of holiness, scholarship and closeness to God for the community but they were not authorized to set any standards for the community from their own as defined in some literatures.
 Moreover, the concept of any authority of prophets/messengers to set standards for the community would make us idolaters as they strictly followed what was revealed to them from their Lord (18:110, 46:9).

-It can be concluded that the followers of the scripture have the opportunity to thoroughly examine the last scripture of God which still exists intact in its original text having mechanism to detect any distortion to clear out the dispute regarding names and number of prophets sent to humanity accepting the fact derived from the Quran that has been sent down with the truth to resolve many of our disputes (2:213).
-If we are really sincere and straightforward, we should not have any confusion to accept the truth as derived from the divine source upon verification.
+It can be concluded that the followers of the scripture have the opportunity to thoroughly examine the last scripture of God, which still exists intact in its original text having mechanism to detect any distortion to clear out the dispute regarding names and number of prophets sent to humanity accepting the fact derived from the Quran that has been sent down with the truth to resolve many of our disputes (2:213).
+If we are really sincere and open-minded, we should not have any confusion to accept the truth as derived from the most authentic divine source upon verification.

 Peaceful Friday, salaam and God bless.